headmarsdengroup/headmarsdengroup.github.io/_pages/people.md

 ## Postdoctoral Researchers

 <div id="category" class="label-category">
-  <br> The Head-Marsden group is currently looking for dynamic and highly-motivated postdocs for a variety of projects in the following general areas:
+  <br> The Head-Marsden group is currently looking for highly-motivated postdocs for a variety of projects in the following general areas:
 </div>

 <ul>